-Ethnomusicologist and percussionist Nolan Warden has taught at UCLA, California State University Dominguez Hills, and Loyola Marymount University.
-In Spring 2019 he will begin as a Lecturer at Purdue University.
-His doctoral dissertation in ethnomusicology at UCLA focused on Indigenous Wixárika (Huichol) music, especially economic factors in cultural change, Wixárika musicians performing popular Mexican music, and the role of ethnography in the commercialization of ethnic identity.
+Ethnomusicologist and percussionist Nolan Warden is the Executive Director of the Indiana Fiddlers' Gathering and is a co-founder and co-director of Nuestra Escuelita, a Spanish school for heritage speakers of Spanish.
+He has taught ethnomusicology classes recenty at UCLA and Purdue University, and previously at California State University Dominguez Hills, Loyola Marymount University, and Malcolm X College.
+His doctoral dissertation at UCLA focused on Indigenous Wixárika (Huichol) music, especially economic factors in cultural change, Wixárika musicians performing popular Mexican music, and the inadvertent role of ethnography in the commodification of ethnic identity.

 Nolan's MA degree is from Tufts University where he wrote a thesis on Afro-Cuban cajón pa' los muertos rituals, revealing the role of musicians in transculturation and the emergence of new ritual practices.
 He graduated Magna Cum Laude from Berklee College of Music with a double major in Hand Percussion Performance and Music Business.
 Before Berklee, Nolan studied orchestral percussion and ethnomusicology at Indiana University School of Music.